quicwg/base-drafts/draft-ietf-quic-recovery.md

 increased and the server resets the PTO timer.
 If the PTO timer is then set to a time in the past, it is executed immediately.
 Doing so avoids sending new 1-RTT packets prior to packets critical to the completion of the handshake.
-This could be common when 0-RTT is accepted, but the server fails to validate the client's address.
+In particular, this can happen when 0-RTT is accepted but the server fails to validate the client's address.

 Since the server could be blocked until more datagrams are received from the client, it is the client's responsibility to send packets to unblock the server